 Parts of New Mexico will see their first freeze of the season Wednesday morning.
 Temperatures will hover near average into the weekend.

-Tuesday was a much quieter day across New Mexico.
-Drier air moved in to the state, bringing more sunshine.
-A cold front kept temperatures slightly cooler today compared to Monday, but it is warmer in the southeastern part of the state.
-The combination of clear skies, dry air, and calm winds tonight will bring the season’s first freeze to parts of western and northern New Mexico by Wednesday morning.
+Tuesday is a much quieter day across New Mexico.
+Much drier air has moved back into the state, bringing more sunshine.
+A cold front has moved in, dropping temperatures slightly compared to Monday, but it is warmer in the southeastern part of the state.
+It is still a little breezy in parts of the state today too, but these winds will die down tonight.
+The combination of clear skies, dry air, and calm winds will bring the season’s first freeze to parts of western and northern New Mexico by Wednesday morning.

 Forecast Continues Below

 - Local: Los Lunas Village Council postpones decision on Niagara Bottling expansion

 - Crime: Albuquerque man with history of arrests in trouble again

 - New Mexico: New Mexico Public Regulation Commission releases annual report after big change